 1. Start Saving Now

 Even if you can only put away $25 to $50 each month, get that money invested in a 529 college savings account.
 Setting up automatic contributions will make saving a habit, and the dollars will add up over time thanks to the tax-free investment growth they get when used for qualified education expenses.

 What is a 529?

 A 529 is a tax-advantaged savings plan — named for the section of IRS code they fall under — designed to encourage saving for future education costs, according to the SEC.

-CEO and co-founder of HerMoney Jean Chatzky says not to feel bad about about that.
+HerMoney co-founder Jean Chatzky, financial editor of NBC Today, says not to feel bad about that.
 “Although it’s admirable to want to save all the money your kids will need for college, your retirement saving has to come first.
 There’s no financial aid for retirement.”
 She suggests trying to save about a third of the overall cost, then strategizing a way to pay for one-third out of current cash flow when your child is in school and covering the final third with financial aid.

 Want to create a college savings target for your family?
 Try the world’s simplest college cost calculator.

 A 529 plan is the most popular college savings tool for good reason: It provides tax-deferred investment growth, and distributions used to pay for college (and some other qualified education expenses) are federally tax-free.
 529 plans are offered by each state, and you can invest in any state’s 529 plan.
 But some are better — in terms of investment performance and incentives — than others.
 For example, we live in Florida, but we invest in the 529 from Virginia.
 About 30 states offer a state tax deduction for residents who contribute to the plan.
 Sites including savingforcollege.com and morningstar.com allow you to compare 529s across the states to see which has the best benefits for your needs.

 What counts as qualified education expenses that can be paid for with 529 plan withdrawals?